mjacobus/mjacobus.github.io/_posts/2014-04-15-would-a-university-degree-make-me-a-better-developer.md

 Nevertheless, it got me thinking: what if I had never quit university?
 Would I be a better developer now?

 I tried to put all the above reasons aside and reason on the subject.
-I ended up concluding not only that I would not be a better developer as I would in fact be a worse one.
-Well, at lest you was not born in a wealthy family and you are in  Brazil.
+I ended up concluding not only that I would not be a better developer, but I would likely be a worse.
 I will try to explain why.
 This is my personal opinion and I would love to hear from others.

 One reason is that the quality of courses in Brazil are not that great.
 It is neither difficult to be accepted in the University nor to pass the classes.
 In fact, you just need to attend the classes, pay a bit of attention, hand in some home works and you are done.
 This reflects the culture of education in Brazil.
 We are students, but we don’t care about what is being taught and we don’t care enough to learn.
-We only want to pass the classes so we can get them over with.
+We only want to pass the classes so we can get put those times behind us.

-Off course there is a difference between Primary School, High School and University.
-You don’t get to choose whether you want or not to attend High School.
-You ought to do that and when you are in Brazil and you don’t think that is important, so you just want to get it over.

 University is different.
 You get to choose what course you want to do.
 You will choose something you really like, or at least something you think will be very helpful.
 You will likely choose something you are really excited about and something you want to be really good at.
 So you will probably not face the music with a “let’s get it over with” spirit.
 Except that you will.
 But why would you do that?